Who This Guide Is For

 There isn’t a single "best" place to sell feet pics for every creator — but there is a clear pattern:

-- • Beginners: Start on a feet-focused platform that doesn’t punish you with monthly fees, and gives you real discovery.
-Footly fits this best.
+- • Beginners: Start on a feet-focused platform with clear fees, platform checkout, privacy controls, and real discovery.
+Footly is one strong fit for that use case.

 - • Experienced creators: Add Footly to your existing platforms as a second income stream and discovery channel.